Personal profile

 Biography

-Lachlan is an emerging leader in pharmacoepidemiology (i.e. the study of the utilisation and real-world effects of medications and vaccines in the population).
-His work in pharmacoepidemiology has generated novel evidence on the real-world safety and effectiveness of medications for secondary prevention of stroke, using Big Data from the Pharmaceutical Benefits Scheme.
+As an emerging leader in pharmacoepidemiology (i.e., the study of the utilisation and real-world effects of medications and vaccines in the population), Lachlan has generated the first-ever insights into long-term medication adherence after stroke in Australia.
+He has expertise in the analysis of complex linked health datasets, including from the Pharmaceutical Benefits Scheme.
 In 2022, Lachlan led an international team to develop a new reporting tool for medication adherence (TEN-SPIDERS) - which is now recommended by the EQUATOR network.

 In his role as an epidemiologist for the Australian Stroke Clinical Registry (AuSCR), Lachlan has developed and applied new statistical methods to more reliably assess the quality of hospital care for patients with stroke.
-He has contributed to >10 reports for the AuSCR and >200 individualised hospital reports to support the direct translation of evidence to improve stroke care in Australia.
+He has contributed to >10 reports for the AuSCR and >500 individualised hospital reports to support the direct translation of evidence to improve stroke care in Australia.
+Lachlan is a Chief Investigator on a large MRFF grant (RDII000059; $2.5M) with partners (state and federal governments, hospitals, clinicians, researchers) to revolutionise how AuSCR data are captured, linked, and reported in Australia for healthcare improvement.

 Committee Member: